 4. Forecast inventory requirements.
 Businesses should identify variables that impact sales and then develop a system to predict inventory needs.
 Ideally, companies will maintain the lowest possible inventory levels without adversely affecting sales or client service.

 5. Study current suppliers and identify potential alternatives.
 Negotiating strategic alliances with suppliers can be effective in mitigating inventory issues.
-By reducing the time it takes to receive the inventory, the company can order smaller quantities more frequently, which increases cash flow and maintains inventory levels.
+By reducing the time it takes to receive the inventory, the company can order smaller quantities more frequently, which increases cash flow.
 Some suppliers may offer incentives (e.g. discounts) to earn new business.

 CRI Can Help You with Inventory Control